ScotRob77/CatchLoki/README.md

 # Catch Loki
 Catch Loki is a quick fire game which has 3 user levels and is based on the Norse mythology of Thor, Loki and Asgard which has been recently played out on the big screen in Marvels Thor and Avenger movies.
-When the user starts the game the Thor images disappear.
+When the user opens the initial page they are greeted with the title, the rules, 3 game levels and 6 Thor characters.
+The user chooses which level they want to play.
+When the game starts the Thor images disappear.
 When they reappear one of them is Loki.
 The user has to click on Loki before all the images disappear again.

 [Link to live website] (enter here)